FFmpeg/FFV1/ffv1.md

 RFC:          Q_{4}[T − t]
 RFC:```

-If `context >= 0` then `context` is used and the difference between the sample and its predicted value is encoded as is, else `-context` is used and the difference between the sample and its predicted value is encoded with a flipped sign.
+If `context >= 0` then `context` is used and the difference between the `Sample` and its predicted value is encoded as is, else `-context` is used and the difference between the `Sample` and its predicted value is encoded with a flipped sign.

 ## Quantization Table Sets